 Having developed an architectural style to overcome the many challenges they first encountered, the French had perfected the French frame architectural style that became so popular in Detroit’s ribbon farm era.

 In 1850, French descendant Isadore Cadieux relied on the building methods, perfected by the French settlers, to build a clapboard farmhouse in Detroit.
 Shortly after it was completed Isadore Cadieux had his new home transported by barge to a piece of land owned by his father, Michael Cadieux.
 Located on the waterfront at Bishop Road in Grosse Pointe Park the land was one of the many ribbon farms that dotted the waterfront of Grosse Pointes during that era.

 In 1870, it is believed ‘one of the Cadieux women felt that it was unhealthy to live on the shores of Lake Saint Clair, and to alleviate her allergies had the home moved to 16939 East Jefferson, on the corner of Notre Dame’.
 Source: Grosse Pointe Historical Society.

-The house was now in its second location where it would remain for 144 years.
+The house was now in its third location where it would remain for 144 years.
 Constructed from wood, the original floor plan of the single story home measured only 800 square feet.
 It had pine floors, a narrow staircase, and hand-hewn balusters.
 Shortly after it was settled in its new location a second floor was added.
 Much of the original structure, and wood remains to this day.